a-shine/pm-for-startups/deck.md

 Notes:

-- If you are unwilling to discuss openly on the call or chat, I suggest you create a new shared Google Doc with you team
 - Ideally, I'd like to hear if anyone could share there output, outcome, benefits with me on the fly and formulate a SMART objective

 --